zulip/zulip/docs/testing.rst

-in that compatibility as we continue to develop new features in zulip, we have a special tool, `tools/check-py3`, which checks all code for Python 3 syntactic compatibility by running a subset of the automated migration tools and checking and checking if they trigger any changes.
+in that compatibility as we continue to develop new features in zulip, we have a special tool, `tools/check-py3`, which checks all code for Python 3 syntactic compatibility by running a subset of the automated migration tools and checking if they trigger any changes.
 `tools/check-py3` is run automatically in Zulip's Travis CI tests to avoid any regressions, but is not included in `test-all` since it is quite slow.

-To run `tooks/check-py3`, you need to install the `modernize` and `futurize` python packages (which are in the development environment's `requirements.txt` file).
+To run `tooks/check-py3`, you need to install the `modernize` and `future` python packages (which are in the development environment's `requirements.txt` file).

 To run `check-py3` on just the python files in a particular directory,